 Confidential information should remain private, obviously, so any disclosure of information without approval or previous disclosure by Team Leaders, i.e. if another Team Leader has publicly disclosed the information before, will result in punitive actions.
 Breaking confidentiality will follow a ‘One Warning’ system, in which members who disclose two separate unapproved pieces of information will be subjected to punishment.
 However, severe disclosure or leaks to competitors could bypass this system.

 If you believe that an individual is breaking the Code of Conduct, contact a Team Leader, providing as much detail as possible to ensure that the correct course of action is performed.
 All reports are to be treated seriously and with confidence.
 All violations of the code of conduct will be investigated by Team Leaders.
 All staff members are expected to stop any unacceptable behaviour should they be requested to, especially by Team Leaders.
 Team Leaders (or Project Leads at offline Events) may take any action they deem appropriate, from temporary bans to permanent removal off the staff list.
 At Events, expulsion from events without compensation following the event code of conduct will be followed through if deemed necessary.

 If you believe that you have been falsely or unfairly accused of violating any rules, contact a Team Leader.
 Any appeals made will be discussed in detail with Team Leaders and any decisions made will be made to best meet the aims as defined in this code of conduct to create a welcoming and friendly environment.
 Any reports, appeals, or addressing grievances should be directed to a Team Leader, as previously stated, alongside any questions regarding behaviours that may be “on the line” between acceptable and unacceptable behaviour.

-This document is a living document and because of this, this is subject to change, any changes will be noted in a separate changelog which is available on request.
+This document is a living document and because of this, this is subject to change and any changes will be made clear to our staff at the time the changes are made.
 This code of conduct borrows heavily from the hugs.tf and Tip of the Hats Codes of Conduct.
 This document may be reused under a Creative Commons Attribution-ShareAlike License.